samigabor/crypto-assets-price-feed/README.md

 - filtering section, by asset name or symbol
 - input section for adding a new asset
 - assets list, with sortable functionality
-- pooling mechanism, which updates the price feed every seconds
+- pooling mechanism, which updates the price feed every second

 ## Folder structure